ManojChandran/oouve-networking/README.md

 ## Configure Security Groups
 Every AWS resource (e.g., EC2 Instances, Load Balancers, RDS DBs, etc.) has a Security Group that acts as a firewall, controlling what traffic is allowed in and out of that resource.
 By default, no traffic is allowed in or out.
 Follow the Principle of Least Privilege and open up the absolute minimum number of ports you can for each resource.
 When opening up a port, you can also specify either the CIDR block (IP address range) or ID of another Security Group that is allowed to access that port.
 Reduce these to solely trusted servers where possible.
 For example, EC2 Instances should only allow SSH access (port 22) from the Security Group of a single, locked-down, trusted server (the Bastion Host).

+## configuring auto scaling group
+To set up an Auto Scaling Group in AWS, follow these steps:

+#### Create a Launch Configuration or Launch Template:

+A Launch Configuration defines the configuration details for the instances that will be launched by the Auto Scaling Group.
+Alternatively, you can use a Launch Template, which provides more flexibility and advanced features.
+Specify the instance type, Amazon Machine Image (AMI), security groups, key pair, and any additional configuration required for your instances.
+#### Create an Auto Scaling Group:

+Define the minimum and maximum number of instances that you want to maintain within the Auto Scaling Group.
+Set desired capacity, which is the initial number of instances to launch when the Auto Scaling Group is created.
+Specify the network and subnet details for the instances.
+Associate the Launch Configuration or Launch Template created in the previous step with the Auto Scaling Group.
+#### Configure Scaling Policies:

+Decide on the scaling policies you want to use: Simple Scaling or Step Scaling.
+For Simple Scaling, set the scaling adjustment (increase or decrease) by a fixed number of instances or specify a static number of instances to maintain.
+For Step Scaling, define scaling adjustments based on specific thresholds of resource utilization or custom metrics.
+#### Configure Health Checks:

+Define health checks to ensure that instances within the Auto Scaling Group are healthy and functioning properly.
+Specify the health check type (EC2 or ELB), target, interval, and timeout values.
+#### Configure Notifications (optional):

+If desired, set up notifications to receive alerts when scaling events occur, such as instance launches, terminations, or failures.
+Review and Launch:

+Review the configuration settings for the Auto Scaling Group and ensure everything is set up correctly.
+Launch the Auto Scaling Group.
+#### Monitor and Adjust:

+Monitor the performance and behavior of the Auto Scaling Group, including the scaling policies and health checks.
+Make adjustments to the scaling policies or other settings as needed to optimize performance, cost, and availability.
+By following these steps, you can set up an Auto Scaling Group in AWS to automatically adjust the number of instances based on defined conditions.
+This allows your application to scale dynamically and maintain availability while optimizing costs.

 ## Configure Static IPs
 By default, all AWS resources (e.g., EC2 Instances, Load Balancers, RDS DBs, etc.) have dynamic IP addresses that could change over time (e.g., after a redeploy).
 When possible, use Service Discovery to find the IPs of services you depend on.
 If that's not possible, you can create static IP addresses that can be attached and detached from resources using Elastic IP Addresses (EIPs) for public IPs or Elastic Network Interfaces (ENIs) for private IPs.